tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

 - Forward - Should be self only, else will overwrite merge.
 - Fill - Could be used to add / remove extra stuff post Merge/Forward.

+### Fill
->**<font color="green">Fill</font>**: This will just apply the changes to all listed fields.
+This will just apply the changes to all listed fields.
 The most basic of action.
 If single value field, then will just overwrite field with what you put in fill action.
 If field selected is a <font color="blue">list</font> then:

 - Fill will add / remove items from the list, based on prefix of the item.